 Cho Ray Hospital's medical team performs a ceremony to honor organ donors.
 Photo: BVCC

-Immediately after completing legal procedures and evaluating the donated organs, Cho Ray Hospital urgently activated the entire professional process, coordinating with the National Organ Transplant Coordination Center to select suitable recipients.
+Immediately after completing the legal procedures and evaluating the donated organs, Cho Ray Hospital promptly activated the entire professional process, coordinating with the National Organ Transplant Coordination Center to select a suitable recipient.

-By the early morning of November 8, 4 organ transplants at Cho Ray Hospital were successful , opening up new opportunities for patients, including: 1 heart transplant for a 53-year-old male patient ( Can Tho ); 2 kidney transplants for a 48-year-old female patient (Dong Nai) and a 40-year-old male patient (Dong Thap); In particular, the lung transplant for a 39-year-old male patient (HCMC) made a mark in the organ transplant history of Cho Ray Hospital when it became the first lung transplant in the Southern region.
+By the early morning of November 8th, four organ transplant surgeries at Cho Ray Hospital had been successfully completed , opening up new opportunities for patients.
+These included: a heart transplant for a 53-year-old male patient ( Can Tho ); two kidney transplants for a 48-year-old female patient (Dong Nai) and a 40-year-old male patient (Dong Thap); and notably, a lung transplant for a 39-year-old male patient (Ho Chi Minh City), marking a milestone in Cho Ray Hospital's organ transplant history as the first lung transplant in the Southern region.

 Two corneas were transferred to Hue Central Hospital, helping two blind patients regain their sight.